 “What’s that bug doing on my bean plants”?
 “Should I be worried by these droopy leaves”?
 “Help – the lower leaves on my container tomato plants are turning yellow.
 What should I do?”

-HGIC is receiving many questions from first-time vegetable gardeners this year through our Ask an Expert service.
+HGIC is receiving many questions from first-time vegetable gardeners this year through our Ask Extension service.
 It’s great to see more people growing some of their own food!
 We are trying to address specific concerns and help people learn how to prevent problems and garden sustainably and lovingly on Planet Earth.
 Our food gardens can be peaceful and restorative spaces and exciting laboratories where problems can be learning experiences.

 Here are some of the major concerns of new vegetable gardeners: